ls1intum/Artemis/docs/user/assessment.rst

 Structured Grading Criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To ensure consistency, fairness, and transparency and simplify the grading process, Artemis provides structured grading instructions (comparable to grading rubrics) that can be dragged and dropped, making it easier and faster to provide feedback.
+To ensure consistency, fairness, transparency, and to simplify the grading process, Artemis provides structured grading instructions (comparable to grading rubrics) that can be dragged and dropped, making it easier and faster to provide feedback.
 They include predefined feedback and points so that different reviewers can follow the same criteria when assessing student work.
 Additionally, they provide transparency to students, allowing them to understand how reviewers evaluate their submissions.

     .. figure:: assessment/grading-criteria.png
             :alt: A picture of the assessment user interface with grading criteria, student submission and example solution